thaibirding.com by Nick Upton

 (Photo by Nick Upton)

-Over the next three days we enjoyed rain-free birding throughout, visiting lots of different spots along the road as well as making two visits to the Toh Moh Gold Mine Trail.
+Over the next three days I enjoyed rain-free birding throughout, visiting lots of different spots along the road as well as making two visits to the Toh Moh Gold Mine Trail.
 This trail follows a stream along the border with Malaysia going through lowland forest.
-We never actually got that far down the trail as we saw a lot of species on our walks along there with a good number of babblers to be seen including a nice group of Grey-headed Babblers, abundant Chestnut-winged Babblers and a lovely pair of Black-throated Babblers aggressively calling.
+I never actually got that far down the trail as I saw a lot of species on my walks along there with a good number of babblers to be seen including a nice group of Grey-headed Babblers, abundant Chestnut-winged Babblers and a lovely pair of Black-throated Babblers aggressively calling.
 At one point there were two pairs of Chestnut-rumped Babblers involved in a territorial dispute but it was tough to get a good look at them.
-Eventually we did get onto one pair once the commotion had subsided.
-The Toh Moh trail was also good for woodpeckers with us seeing Buff-necked Woodpecker on both visits as well as a Crimson-winged Woodpecker allowing us to walk right up to it as it was so busy pecking on a small branch.
+Eventually I did get onto one pair once the commotion had subsided.
+The Toh Moh trail was also good for woodpeckers with Buff-necked Woodpecker on both visits as well as a Crimson-winged Woodpecker allowing me to walk right up to it as it was so busy pecking on a small branch.
 Buff-rumped Woodpecker was also seen along here as well as Banded Woodpecker and the scarce Grey-and-buff Woodpecker with a nice pair of these birds being very active.
-There was always a good selection of bulbuls along here including parties of the attractive Grey-bellied Bulbul on both visits and this was the only place we saw Blue-throated Bee-eaters which was odd as they are usually abundant in this region.
-Black Magpie is a bird that is very scarce in Thailand but here we first heard the weird call of this bird before getting several brief views of a pair as they moved through the forest.
+There was always a good selection of bulbuls along here including parties of the attractive Grey-bellied Bulbul on both visits and this was the only place I saw Blue-throated Bee-eaters which was odd as they are usually abundant in this region.
+Black Magpie is a bird that is very scarce in Thailand but here I first heard the weird call of this bird before getting several brief views of a pair as they moved through the forest.
 Parties of small birds were fairly frequent here too with common species such as White-bellied Erpornis, Velvet-fronted Nuthatch and Grey-headed Canary-flycatcher joined by the much more range-restricted (in Thailand) Black-winged Flycatcher-shrike.

-Broadbills are always great birds and as well as Black-and-yellow Broadbill, which is quite common in the south of Thailand, we had a smart pair of Black-and-red Broadbills along the Toh Moh trail, a gorgeous Green Broadbill, a couple of Dusky Broadbills along the road and a pair of Banded Broadbills at the Wildlife Research Centre.
-This last location also proved quite good in the late afternoon and early morning with a fruiting tree giving us great views of Red-throated Barbets and Gold-whiskered Barbets with a couple of Black-thighed Falconets nearby on an exposed tree.
-In the late afternoon here we saw several Grey-cheeked Bulbuls, a fairly rare bird and a flock of Bushy-crested Hornbills flew overhead.
+Broadbills are always great birds and as well as Black-and-yellow Broadbill, which is quite common in the south of Thailand, I had a smart pair of Black-and-red Broadbills along the Toh Moh trail, a gorgeous Green Broadbill, a couple of Dusky Broadbills along the road and a pair of Banded Broadbills at the Wildlife Research Centre.
+This last location also proved quite good in the late afternoon and early morning with a fruiting tree giving great views of Red-throated Barbets and Gold-whiskered Barbets with a couple of Black-thighed Falconets nearby on an exposed tree.
+In the late afternoon here I saw several Grey-cheeked Bulbuls, a fairly rare bird and a flock of Bushy-crested Hornbills flew overhead.
 However, probably the best bird was a Bat Hawk flying by way before dusk; perhaps the cloudy conditions had tricked it into thinking it was much later in the day.

 Rhinoceros Hornbill